Gemini-HUN/FixWarText/README.md

 # FixWarText
-Fixes a bug where the game reaches the wrong text in space stage when npc empire attack the player
+Fixes a bug where the game display the wrong text in Space Stage when NPC empires attack the player.

 * bug reported by Breadguette from SPORE Modding Community Discord server